Robust Detection for Mills Cross Sonar: Detection Schemes

 with $\widetilde{\boldsymbol{\Sigma}} = $ = $ \otimes \mathbf{I}_m$ the unknown diagonal matrix of scalars $\sigma_i$ and $\tau_i$.
-We remind that the $\sigma_i$ parameter drives the partial homogeneity of the data (i.e. the difference in scale factor between the covariance matrices of the primary and secondary data) and $\tau_i$ drives the non-Gaussianity of the data (i.e. the power variation of the observations over time).
+We recap that the $\sigma_i$ parameter drives the partial homogeneity of the data (i.e. the difference in scale factor between the covariance matrices of the primary and secondary data) and $\tau_i$ drives the non-Gaussianity of the data (i.e. the power variation of the observations over time).

 In this model, each array, although correlated, has a possibly distinct texture and an unknown scaling factor on the covariance matrix which may also be dissimilar.
 It would therefore become entirely possible to model, as an example, a first array whose observations would be Gaussian ($\tau_1 = 1$) and homogeneous ($\sigma_1 = 1$), and a second array whose observations would be \emph{K}-distributed (for which $\tau_2$ is a realization of a Gamma distribution) and non-homogeneous ($\sigma_2 \neq 1$).
+The PDFs under each hypothesis can be rewritten as: